 Somewhere in the North Sea

-THORN STOOD AT THE bow of his ship ‘My Hedera’ staring out into the dark night, lost in his deep thoughts.
+THORN STOOD AT THE bow of his ship ‘My Hedera’ and stared into the dark night, lost in his deep thoughts.
 The brigantine dipped and swayed into the huge waves that rocked the sea.
 Dark storm clouds stretched across the skies and blended into the black sea.
 None of the stars lighted the sky tonight because the heavens had opened for a fierce storm.
-As he ran his fingers through his long, dark, wet hair he brought them down to his sides, fisting his hands in anger.
+As he ran his fingers through his long, dark, wet hair he brought them down to his sides, and fisted his hands in anger.
 The storm was nothing compared to the turmoil of emotions that ran through him.

 “Captain, do you think it is her?”
 Sammy his first mate shouted to be heard above the thunder as he twisted his hat in between his hands.

 “I don’t know Sammy, I don’t know,” Thorn whispered into the storm.

-Marcus Thornhill, Thorn to his friends continued staring out into the dark night.
+Marcus Thornhill, Thorn, to his friends continued to stare into the dark night.
 He knew it was her, he just didn’t want to admit to it.
 While he tried to gain control of his anger, he tried to figure out who would have done such an awful thing to her.
-Before he returned to her he needed to be calm.
-He was angrier with himself than with anyone else.
+Before he returned to her, he needed to be calm.
+He was furious with himself than with anyone else.
 If he would have come home sooner, he could have prevented this from happening.

-As he made his way down the stairs to his cabin, that is where he found her sleeping on his bed.
+As he made his way down the stairs to his cabin, that was where he found her asleep on his bed.
 She hadn’t woken since they discovered her in the small lifeboat that drifted aimlessly in the sea.
 He didn’t know how long she had been adrift.
-Her clothes had been soaked through from the rain.
-The night air was chilled and she would have frozen to death if they had gotten to her any later.
+Her clothes were soaked through from the rain.
+The night air was frigid, and she would have frozen to death if they had gotten to her any later.
 Thorn could still remember how her body felt as he lifted her from the boat.
-She had been chilled to the bone, her lips blue, and her body shaking uncontrollably.
+Her body had been chilled to the bone, her lips blue, and her body shook uncontrollably.